harrigan/curve-docs/docs/dao-fees.rst

 The synth burner is used to convert non-USD denominated assets into sUSD.
 This is accomplished via synth conversion, the same mechanism used in :ref:`cross-asset swaps<cross-asset-swaps>`.

 When the synth burner is called to burn a non-synthetic asset, it uses :func:`RegistrySwap.exchange_with_best_rate<Swaps.exchange_with_best_rate>` to swap into a related synth.
-If no direct path to a synth is avaialble, a swap is made into an intermediate asset.
+If no direct path to a synth is available, a swap is made into an intermediate asset.

 For synths, the burner first transfers to the :ref:`underlying burner<dao-fees-underlying-burner>`.
 Then it calls :func:`UnderlyingBurner.convert_synth<UnderlyingBurner.convert_synth>`, performing the cross-asset swap within the underlying burner.
 This is done to avoid requiring another transfer call after the `settlement period <https://docs.synthetix.io/integrations/settlement/>`_ has passed.